AnyLog-co/documentation/policies.md

 blockchain insert where policy = !member and local = true  and master = !master_node
 ```

-When the node starts it is configured using **config from policy** command.
+The commands below retrieve the assigned ID and configure the node using **config from policy** command.

 ```anylog
 policy_id =  blockchain get operator where name = operator2 and ip = !external_ip bring [operator][id]